Skip to main content

 Authenticate connections with bidirectional CHAP

-Astra Trident can authenticate iSCSI sessions with bidirectional CHAP for the ontap-san and ontap-san-economy drivers.
+Trident can authenticate iSCSI sessions with bidirectional CHAP for the ontap-san and ontap-san-economy drivers.
 This requires enabling the useCHAP option in your backend definition.
-When set to true, Astra Trident configures the SVM's default initiator security to bidirectional CHAP and set the username and secrets from the backend file.
+When set to true, Trident configures the SVM's default initiator security to bidirectional CHAP and set the username and secrets from the backend file.
 NetApp recommends using bidirectional CHAP to authenticate connections.
 See the following sample configuration:

 ---